 [Pictured: Mesa Verde National Park, Colorado.]

 - Proportion of state's population: 0.6% (#23 highest among all states)

 Michigan’s Native American population includes the Chippewa, Ottawa, and Potawatomi tribes.
-The Pokagon Band of Potawatomi run Mno-Bmadsen, an investment arm aimed at diversifying the tribe’s business portfolios.
-Despite years of public awareness efforts, a state Civil Rights Commission recently found that more than three dozen schools in the state use Native American mascots, imagery, or names.
+The Pokagon Band of Potawatomi runs Mno-Bmadsen, an investment arm aimed at diversifying the tribe’s business portfolios.
+Despite years of public awareness efforts, in 2020, the Michigan Civil Rights Commission found that more than three dozen schools in the state use Native American mascots, imagery, or names.

 [Pictured: Grounds of the Ojibwa Native American Museum in St. Ignace, Michigan.]

 - Native American population: 59,558

 - Proportion of state's population: 0.3% (#39 highest among all states)

 Two federally recognized tribes, the Miccosukee and the Seminole, live in Florida, which has six reservations.
 The biggest is Big Cypress Indian Reservation, home to a major rock mine and a citrus grove of oranges, grapefruit, and tangerines.
 The Seminole, who started in gaming in 1979, have become one of the most successful tribes in the industry.
 Members with at least one-quarter Seminole blood share in the profits; in 2016, Forbes magazine estimated that each member gets $128,000 a year.

 [Pictured: The Seminole Hard Rock Casino Hotel Resort in Hollywood, Florida.]